|

 A story that has been told and retold.

-I was reluctant to approach you at that moment, so I remained hidden while still watching you.
-I replied, letting you know I would come as soon as I changed into the trousers you like me to wear.
+As I was reluctant to approach you wearing shorts, I stayed hidden while watching you.
+I responded, letting you know that I would be there soon.

-I strolled slowly down the newly asphalted road that passed by my home, frequently glancing back.
+I strolled down the newly asphalted road, frequently glancing back.
 You had not stopped calling for me or taking your eyes off me.
 Eventually, I reached the top of the road that led to a high ground before beginning to descend.
 That’s when I noticed the onrushing floodwater and heard your voice fading until it was gone.

 I turned back to look for you when a voice told me, "Do not worry.
 I shall take you home!"

 Was it you who took me home last night?
-If not, then why did I feel your warmth lingering when I woke up the next morning?
+If not, why did I feel your warmth lingering when I woke up early next morning?

 Happy Reading!
 Source: Mails from Fimour